Scot Robinson

 I was born young

 I am from the south side of Chicago, from the same town as comedian Tommy Dreesen and NBA center Eddie Curry.
 Alright I know, if you’re not from Chicago that probably doesn’t mean much.
 How about it’s the location of one of the countries biggest quarries?
 Never mind.
 My father was a construction worker, my mother is an expert at every craft known to man and I was an artistic prodigy before I started kindergarten.
 My Ed Roth inspired hot rod drawings and cut out felt dioramas of war scenes are still preserved like reliquaries for the Smithsonian somewhere in a basement in Frankfort (Illinois).
-After designing the flag for my then hometown of Sauk Village at the Mozartian age of 14, my head swelled and became too big for “the village”.
+After designing the flag for my hometown of Sauk Village at the Mozartian age of 14, my head swelled and became too big for “the village”.

 Things I learned